apache/arrow/python/doc/source/plasma.rst

 Plasma also requires the build-essential, curl, unzip, libboost-all-dev, and libjemalloc-dev packages.
 MacOS should already come with curl, unzip, and the compilation tools found in build-essential.
-Ldconfig is not supported on Mac.

 Now, install arrow as follows.
 Open your terminal window and download the arrow package from github with the following commands: